Graph Learning for Combinatorial Optimization: A Survey of State-of-the-Art: Introduction

+Most recent graph learning-based CO methods follow the two-stage framework.
+The first stage is graph representation learning which embeds the graphs into low-dimension vectors.
+The second stage uses machine learning to solve the CO problems using the embedding vectors of the graphs learned in the first stage.
+In this survey, we review the state-of-the-art works of the two stages, respectively.

+For the first stage, existing graph representation learning techniques that have been used in ML-based CO methods can be classified into two categories: graph embedding methods and end-to-end learning methods.
+On one hand, graph embedding methods embed the nodes of a graph into low-dimension vectors.
+The embedding vectors of the graph learned are inputted to downstream machine learning tasks to solve CO problems.
+Graph embedding has its learning objective, which may not rely on the CO problems to be solved.
+The embeddings of the graph are fixed during the solving of the downstream task.
+On the other hand, in end-to-end learning methods, graph representation learning does not have its own learning objective and is an intermediate step of the learning procedure of solving the CO problem.
+The embeddings learned are specific to the CO problem being solved.

+For the second stage, existing works can be classified into two categories: non-autoregressive methods and autoregressive methods.
+On one hand, non-autoregressive methods predict a solution for a graph-based CO problem in one shot.
+For example, for the TSP problem on a graph, a non-autoregressive method predicts a matrix, where each element of the matrix is the probability of an edge belonging to a TSP tour.
+The TSP tour can be computed from the matrix using beam search.
+On the other hand, autoregressive methods iteratively extend a partial solution step by step.
+For the TSP problem, at each step, an autoregressive method predicts an edge conditioned to the current partial TSP tour, which is used to extend the current partial TSP tour.

-There have been several previous surveys that have discussed ML-based CO methods \cite{RLCO}, \cite{MILP}.
-The present survey, however, has slightly different emphases from previous studies. \cite{MILP} focuses on branch and bound (B\&B) search techniques for the mixed-integer linear programming (MILP) problem.
-Although many graph-based CO problems can be formulated using MILP and solved using the B\&B method, most existing ML-based methods for solving graph-based CO problems focus on graph-specific methods. \cite{RLCO} covers reinforcement learning (RL)-based CO methods.
-However, there are many ML-based CO methods that do not use RL.
-This survey is, therefore, not limited to RL approaches.
+There have been several surveys of graph representation learning \cite{HamiltonSurvey}, \cite{CaiSurvey}, \cite{chenSurvey}, \cite{CuiPeng}, \cite{ZhangSurvey}.
+However, existing surveys mainly focus on the graph representation learning models and their applications in node classification, link prediction or graph classification.
+In contrast, we focus on using graph learning to solve CO problems.
+There have also been several previous surveys that have discussed ML-based CO methods \cite{RLCO}, \cite{MILP}, \cite{LambNeuralSymbolic}.
+The present survey, however, has different emphases from previous studies.
+The survey \cite{MILP} focuses on branch and bound (B\&B) search techniques for the mixed-integer linear programming (MILP) problem.
+Although many graph-based CO problems can be formulated using MILP and solved using the B\&B method, most existing ML-based methods for solving graph-based CO problems focus on graph-specific methods.
+Mazyavkina et al. \cite{RLCO} discuss RL-based CO methods.
+However, there are ML-based CO methods that do not use RL.
+This survey is not limited to RL approaches.
+Lamb et al. \cite{LambNeuralSymbolic} survey the GNN-based neural-symbolic computing methods.
+Symbolic computing is a broad field and graph-based CO is a topic of it.
+In contrast, we focus on the graph-based CO problems in this survey.